 We anticipate that students may have physical or mental health needs while abroad that could relate to typical causes (such as an ear infection or roommate issues) or causes related to the coronavirus.
 Students will be able to receive the well-established mental and physical health support offered by the Institute.
 The exclusive ISI Florence and Umbra Institute APPs allow students to book medical appointments on their smartphone or contact staff members that are on call 24/7.
 All covid-19 tests are free.
 In most regions, including Tuscany, medical treatment will also be provided free of charge to all international students.
 Furthermore, the hospital system in Italy is considered to be well-prepared for future outbreaks.
 Our Risk Management team is regularly monitoring similar initiatives and will be sure to update this site with further details.

 ACADEMIC CONTINUITY WITH REMOTE RESOURCES

-In case there is a need to deliver classroom content remotely, ISI Florence professors are now, more than ever, capable users of the online learning platform Moodle (similar to Canvas and Blackboard).
+In case there is a need to deliver classroom content remotely, ISI Abroad professors are now, more than ever, capable users of the online learning platform Moodle (similar to Canvas and Blackboard).
 Our instructors have long used the online environment as a complement to in-person learning; that preparation has been useful and they will continue to use Moodle in the future.
 The use of Moodle and carefully-planned content and assignments means that we are also prepared to continue teaching online in the event a student needs to be quarantined or needs to return to the United States.